 In this section you will analyze the alignment of the characteristics of size, scope, and quality to program of study development and the identification of barriers and needs to address growing a vibrant system of CTE.
-It asks you to consider how your programs support each student and how students are connected to state, regional, and local in-demand industry sectors that lead to a wealth generating wage.
+It considers how your programs support each student and how students are connected to state, regional, and local in-demand industry sectors that lead to a wealth generating wage.
 This section also considers how you implement career and technical education programs and programs of study to ensure equitable access and participation.
 To answer some of the questions in this section, you will need to refer back to your student participation and performance data.

-Size: You have reported data on enrollment in the Student Access and Participation and Student Performance and Outcomes section and analyzed for equity gaps.
+Size: You have reported data on enrollment in the Participation and Performance section and analyzed for equity gaps.
 You also analyzed how you will add or reduce programs based on labor market alignment in the Labor Market Alignment section.
-For this section of your CLNA, consider how the size of your programs impact the program scope and quality. .
+For this section of your CLNA, consider how the size of your programs impact the program scope and quality.
 Quantifiable evidence, physical parameters and limitations of each approved program (e.g., number of required programs or programs of study offered, required class size, availability of facilities and equipment) that relate to the ability of the program to address all student learning outcomes.

-Based on the table from the Labor Market Alignment section, respond to the following:
+Based on the status column in the table from the Labor Market Alignment section, respond to the following: